 There are many potential causes of dog anal gland issues, but the most common one is the inflammation of the anal ducts.
 Smaller breeds are more likely to suffer from this blockage because their anal sac ducts are smaller and thus more prone to the blockage.

 Breeds that are more susceptible to anal gland problems include Dachshunds, Chihuahuas and Poodles.
 Older dogs are also more likely to suffer from this issue.
+If your dog has abnormal positioning of his anatomy, this can also cause anal gland issues.

 Diarrhea is another common cause of anal glands because they're more likely to fill when the dog’s stools are soft and there is not enough pressure present to empty the glands.
 Similarly, constipation can lead to these problems because the lack of stools can prevent the emptying of anal glands as well.